 In 1985, we built our own factory on three acres in Boulder.
 Today we are one of the world’s leading makers of hand weaving looms and spinning wheels.
 It’s been a pleasure and challenge to learn how closely our products tie in with the craftperson’s work.
 We realize that the quality of their work depends a lot on the quality of our tools.

 In 2019 we’ll be celebrating our 50th anniversary all year long with special products, events, and a ton of fresh content.
-Get updates on our golden anniversary by visiting the web page.

 I’ve been trying to weave with a fairly fuzzy mohair yarn, and it’s giving me fits!
 It keeps sticking together and I am having trouble passing my weft yarn through.
 HELP!!!